VinilP/Logisight/docs/Professional_Documentation.md

 **Natural Language Processing:**
 - Pattern-based query interpretation for the six supported use cases
+- Optional LLM enhancement with OpenAI API or local Ollama integration
 - Parameter extraction for cities, clients, warehouses, and date ranges
 - Flexible query phrasing support with synonym recognition
 - Extensible architecture for additional query types
+- Graceful fallback to rule-based approach when LLM is unavailable

 **Insight Generation:**
 - Template-based narrative generation with business context